 Every day we’re hearing more about the spread of the coronavirus disease known as COVID-19.
 It has been found in a number of other countries, as well as in the United States.
-The World Health Organization (WHO) is now calling it a global health threat.
+The World Health Organization (WHO) has called it a global health threat.

 What are the signs of COVID-19?